warren-bank/node-serve/lib/serve-handler/README.md

 }
 ```

-**NOTE:** If the absolute filepath matches `source` in more than one rule, the `command` in only the first matching rule will be executed.
+**NOTE:** If the absolute file path matches `source` in more than one rule, the `command` in only the first matching rule will be executed.

 ### proxyMiddleware (Array)